 To that end, I’ve put together a simple break down of how search engine optimization (SEO) works.
 When you get into some of the advanced aspects of SEO it can become an art-form in it’s own right.
 However the fundamentals are fairly straightforward.
 Hopefully you’ll be able to apply some of this to your website and start exposing your work to a whole new audience.

-Search Engine Optimization 101 – Here’s What You Need To Know
+Search Engine Optimization 101 – 6 Basic Steps To Optimizing Your Website

-- The search engines (SERPS) see a link from one site to another as a “vote.”
+- The search engines (Google, Bing, DuckDuckGo, Yahoo) see a link from one site to another as a “vote.”
 In the simplest terms, the site with the most “votes” wins.

-- The search engines look at the quality of the site that is linking to your site and gives additional value to higher quality “votes.”
+- The search engines look at the quality of the site that is linking to your site and gives additional value to higher quality (better content, more traffic) sites or “votes.”

 - The search engines look at the language that is used in the link itself (this is called anchor text), and assign relevance to your site based on what that language is.
 For example, search the word “click here” in Google.
 Adobe comes up as #1 purely because so many sites say “click here to download adobe,” regardless of the fact that the term is not present on the home page.

 - Then the search engines look at the pattern in which links are built to your site.
 If it looks unnatural, the links may be disqualified or even penalized.
-The SERPS don’t like you trying to game their algorithm, so it’s important to be cautious and mimic natural link building patterns.
+The SERPs (search engine results pages) don’t like you trying to game their algorithm, so it’s important to be cautious and mimic natural link building patterns.

 - The search engines are looking at other factors as well, such as domain age, time spent on your site, etc. In short, if you’ve been delivering consistent quality content, it helps a lot.

-- They are also looking at page factors such as keyword placement, relevance, and density.
+- They are also looking at page factors such as keyword placement, relevant content, and keyword quality and density.

 To build backlinks you can simply create content on any number free sites (blogger, Squidoo, via blog comments, etc.), that allow you to include a link back to your own website.